LascauxZelia/rdv-sieve/docs/source/introduction.rst

 Inputs
 ------

 The pipeline supports two types of input.
+You can use your own metagenomic data (in `.fastq.gz` format), the metagenomic data you are interested in from the MGnify database, or both.

 Local data
 ~~~~~~~~~~

-The user can enter their own data by adding the flag ``--local``.
+The user can enter their own metagenomics data by adding the flag ``--local``.
 All raw reads must be in the same directory and have the same extension ``.fastq.gz``.

 In the command line the user must add ``--local_input`` with the path of the samples sheet (csv format).
 The samples file specifies the samples, the path of the corresponding raw read files and the biome lineage, separated by commas.
 A template is available `here <https://github.com/LascauxZelia/sieve>`_ .